Wednesday, August 21, 2019

 It is notable, however, as reported by the Internet Movie Database, in 1995 Cody was recognized by “Hollywood’s Native American Community . . . as a non-Native for his contribution to film.”
 He was also honored with a star on Hollywood Boulevard in 1983.

-The Keep America Beautiful organization was comprised not of environmental groups, but rather of corporations such as the American Can Co.
-Owens-Illinois Glass Co., Coca-Cola, and the Dixie Cup Co.
+The Keep America Beautiful organization was comprised not of environmental groups, but rather of corporations such as the American Can Co., Owens-Illinois Glass Co., Coca-Cola, and the Dixie Cup Co.
 Founded in 1953, they espoused a general anti-littering message.
 Historian Finis Dunaway, professor of history at Trent University, in a Nov.
 21, 2017, Chicago Tribune article notes that in the 1970s these companies pushed against proposed “bottle bills” that required beverage producers to use reusable containers, a more costly alternative to using non-recyclable materials, which in turn contributes to the levels of litter shown in the PSA.
 This would lead to the members of the Keep America Beautiful advisory board, the National Audubon Society and the Sierra Club, leaving the group.

 Dunaway further compares the “silent” and “powerless” Native American portrayed by Cody to the more politically active American Indian Movement.
 The inference here being that the Native American character in his silence is somehow complicit in the perpetuating the White narrative that the Native American lacks any real power to effect change.
 I have to completely disagree.
 From a literary perspective, Cody is more of a silent Greek chorus — wordlessly commenting on the morality of those who pollute the Earth.